MS in Human Resources Management Student Blog

 As an undergraduate I had attended The University of Scranton.
 I found the Jesuit education to be very well rounded, focusing on intellectual, social, spiritual, and physical development.

-The online Master in HR program that The University of Scranton offers is one of the main reasons I wanted to pursue a master’s degree right after completing my undergraduate degree.
+The online Master in HR Management program that The University of Scranton offers is one of the main reasons I wanted to pursue a master’s degree right after completing my undergraduate degree.

 Senior year of a college student’s undergraduate career is probably the most exciting and invigorating feeling one can ever experience.
 Graduation is around the corner and you are one step closer to earning that degree you worked so hard for the past four years.

-Getting your online masters in human resources can be very rewarding.
+Getting your online masters in human resources management can be very rewarding.
 It is an experience that teaches you important life skills and brings just as much value to your learning experience as any other program does.